metagentools/GraphBin/support/README.md

 ## prepResult.py

 `prepResult.py` is a support script that allows you to format an initial binning result in to the .csv format with contig identifiers and bin ID.
-Contigs are named according to their original identifier and bins are numbered starting from 1.
+Contigs are named according to their original identifier and bins are numbered according to the fasta file name.
 You can run `prepResult.py` as follows.

 ```
 python prepResult.py --binned /path/to/folder_with_binning_result --output /path/to/output_folder